 While you can certainly learn about the Zone Park Pass from Thousand Trails, as strange as it sounds, you will not find any clear or comprehensive information about the full range of membership upgrades on the Thousand Trails website.
 Even if you call them, they’re unlikely to share all of the options with you over phone either.
 Why not, you rightly ask?
 Here’s our take on it:

 - Thousand Trails and their marketing dollars are focused on promoting their Zone Park Pass which is a low cost point of entry into the TT campground network.
 We call the Zone Pass the gateway drug, because if you’re a full-timer like us, soon enough you will want more than what you’re getting with just a Zone Pass.
 And, once you’re a member checking into campgrounds, you’ll be receiving promotional literature with your paperwork, telling you about the benefits you can get from a membership upgrade, along with the name and number of that campground’s ‘membership host, whose job it is to educate you about said upgrades and, hopefully, sell you one.
 Currently, there are two main membership upgrades available through Thousand Trails direct – these are called “Elite” and “Elite Connections” – and they are pricey.
-The new Elite membership retails at around $5-6K but we were offered one at a special “RV show promo price” of $4,400 – a discount of about 20%.
+The new Elite basic membership retails at around $6-7K but we were offered one at a special “RV show promo price” that reflected a discount of about 20%.
 And, if you want the Elite Connections membership with some extra accommodation privileges like the Getaway Cabins, you’ll be forking out another $3K or so on top of the Elite retail price, though we suspect you could probably negotiate something much better.

 - As TT changes its membership upgrade offerings (in name and inclusions) every few years or so, not all of the membership upgrade options that are actually in existence are available to buy direct from Thousand Trails.
 When we say “all” we mean, all of the memberships that have ever been offered for sale by Thousand Trails.
 Yes, we know, strange yet true.

 - Each and every Thousand Trails membership/contract can be different – it can depend on what it was called, when it was purchased, the promotional offers running at the time, who sold the membership, how motivated they were to ‘close the deal’ that day and the buyer’s negotiating skills!
 Some members who attended and signed up at one of the “timeshare-style presentations” of yesteryear may have invested $10K (or more!) in their campground membership privileges.
-Fortunately, TT”s business model is not based on those practices today.
+Fortunately, TT’s business model is not based on those practices today.

 - Finally, and perhaps most importantly, there is a far less expensive way to obtain a TT membership upgrade without buying a new one directly through Thousand Trails.
 Yes, buying a “pre-owned” TT membership – known in the industry as a resale – is completely above board, legal and extremely common.
 People like us do it every day and enjoy the benefits for many years.

-Naturally, if you’re budget conscious like us and you like the idea of saving thousands of dollars and getting the best bang for your buck, it pays (literally) to explore the alternatives.
+Naturally, if you are budget conscious like us and you like the idea of saving thousands of dollars and getting the best bang for your buck, it pays (literally) to explore the alternatives.
 But we also want to be sure to give you the full picture here, so it’s only fair that we take a look at the advantages of buying a new membership upgrade from Thousand Trails before we focus most of our attention on the resale options.

 What are the advantages of buying a new Elite membership direct from TT?